Jared-Glenn/Jared-Glenn/README.md

 🌐 Connect Online: Explore my projects and professional journey at http://jaredglenn.herokuapp.com/.
 Feel free to reach out via LinkedIn or email for collaborations or opportunities.

 🛠 Tech Stack: Proficient in Python, R, HTML5, CSS3, JavaScript, React, Flask, SQLite, and Heroku.
-My technical acumen is constantly expanding, driven by a passion for learning and adapting to emerging technologies.
+I'm constantly expanding my technical knowledge, and I'm driven by a passion for learning and adapting to emerging technologies.

-📚 Lifelong Learner: Beyond coding, I engage in fiction writing, board games, and family time.
-These pursuits enrich my creativity and problem-solving skills, essential for a dynamic field like software development.
+📚 Lifelong Learner: Beyond coding, I write fiction, play board games, and spend time with my family.
+These pursuits enrich my creativity and problem-solving skills, which is essential for a dynamic field like software development.

 ### 🛠 Tech Stack